Robin Monotti is an architect and filmmaker who made The Book Of Vision.

 What is biourbanism, exactly?

-Biourbanism is a way of planning cities that connects nature with city design by looking at how cities and nature interact with each other.
+Biourbanism is a way of planning cities that connects nature with city design by looking at how they interact.

-It tries to make cities that are prosperous and last a long time by studying how everything works together, connecting urban areas with green areas, making places that are good for both the economy and the environment.
+It aims to create prosperous, long-lasting cities by studying how everything works together, linking urban areas with green spaces and making places good for both the economy and the environment.

-For example, neighbourhoods with parks and gardens in between buildings offer green spaces for recreation, creating slightly more organic harmony.
+For example, neighbourhoods with parks and gardens between buildings offer green spaces for recreation, creating a more natural harmony.

 Using fractal geometry for improved urban living